vancenceho/simple-rag-app/README.md

 3. Meet `RAGGY`, your personal AI tech chatbot! :robot:

-If you've the steps correctly, you should be able to meet **RAGGY** on your web browser as shown in below.
+If you've done the steps correctly, you should be able to meet **RAGGY** on your web browser as shown below.
 Feel free to ask it about anything tech related!
 From programming languages, machine learning, artificial intelligence, and even natural language processing :)

 ![img](./assets/raggy.png)